tobiasbuhrer/tobiasb/web/modules/contrib/geofield/README.md

   ];

   // Generate the (second) geofield value in the proper format.
-  // The permiter of Bryant Park, in New York City (US)
+  // The perimeter of Bryant Park, in New York City (US)
   $geofield_polygon = [
     'value' => "POLYGON((-73.98411932014324 40.754779803566606," +
       "-73.98502054237224 40.75354445673964," +